 This recipe comes from Oliver Winn, a fourth generation Floridian.
 The Winns were pioneers in the early days of Volusia County.

 Cut a four-foot section from just below the fronds.
 Pull away the boots and peel down to the heart.
 It will be about 3 to 4 inches in diameter, ivory in color, and crisp like fresh stalks of asparagus.

 Break heart into bite size chunks and soak in cold water until ready to cook.

 Chop some onions.
 Fry a ½ pound piece of salt pork, cut into small pieces, in a skillet.
 Add a handful of onions and some butter and cook until onions are soft.

 Meanwhile, in a Dutch oven, melt a stick of butter.
 Add a generous amount of swamp cabbage and a fourth of the onions from your skillet.
 Season with salt and pepper to taste.

 Add more cabbage and onions, in the same portion, until pot is half full.
 Cook over low heat for about 30 minutes, stirring with a spoon to keep cabbage from burning.

 Serve when swamp cabbage is tender.

-Note: True Florida Cracker will look down their noses at using hearts of palm from a grocery store rather than cutting your own in the wild.
+Note: True Florida Crackers will look down their noses at using hearts of palm from a grocery store rather than cutting your own in the wild.

 1 lb. fried field peas (black-eyed)